rdmurphy/doc-to-archieml/README.md

 > (This example uses the [service-to-service authentication](https://github.com/googleapis/google-api-nodejs-client#service-to-service-authentication) method.)

-### Passing an authenticated Google APIs instance
+### 3) Passing an authenticated Google APIs instance

-Maybe you're using multiple Google API services and are [setting authentication across all Google APIs globally](https://github.com/googleapis/google-api-nodejs-client#setting-global-or-service-level-auth). `docToArchieML` can accept the authenticated `googleApisInstance` and use that to create the Google Docs API client internally, no additional passing of `auth` necessary.
+Maybe you've been using multiple Google API services and have [set authentication across all Google APIs globally](https://github.com/googleapis/google-api-nodejs-client#setting-global-or-service-level-auth). `docToArchieML` can accept the authenticated `googleApisInstance` and use that to create the Google Docs API client - no passing of `auth` necessary.

 ```js
 const { docToArchieML } = require('@newswire/doc-to-archieml');